duncanp-sonar/SLVS-wiki/Connected-Mode.md

 The SonarQube tab is used for connecting to both SonarQube and SonarCloud.
 To connect to SonarCloud you should enter `https://sonarcloud.io` as the SonarQube server URL.

 #### Step (3) Select the server and enter your credentials
-You can connect using either user name and password, or a User Token.
+You can connect using either a User Token, or a user name and password.
+We strongly recommend using User Tokens.
 The documentation on creating User Tokens is here:
 [SonarQube](https://docs.sonarqube.org/latest/user-guide/user-token/) ; [SonarCloud](https://sonarcloud.io/documentation/user-guide/user-token/)